 8. USE OF FIREARMS/DEADLY FORCE: This section sets forth guidelines for Brookline Police Officers making decisions regarding the use of deadly force.
 These procedures have been developed with serious consideration for the safety of both police officers and the public, and with the knowledge that officers must sometimes make split-second decisions in life and death situations.

-A. Officers may not use deadly force, except to protect himself or herself or another person from imminent death or serious bodily injury.
+A. Officers may not use deadly force, except to protect themselves or another person from imminent death or serious bodily injury.

 B. Officers may discharge their firearms only when so doing will not unreasonably endanger innocent persons.